This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Four storage pockets keep bath toys and supplies within reach
+• Four storage pockets keep bath essentials close at hand.

 Cons